johnbumgarner/sotu_speeches_text_analysis/README.md

 </p>

 <p align="justify">
-Another topic was political parties.
+Another topic analyzed was political parties.
 The frequency of the keywords, bipartisan, democrat(s), democratic party, republican(s), and republican party were measured for this topic.
-President Obama a democrat mentioned the republican party more frequently in his speeches than the republican Presidents Bush and Trump.
-President Obama also used all the keywords more frequently in his speeches.
-President Bush used the keywords the least in his speeches.
+President Obama a democrat mentioned the republican party more frequently in his speeches than his republican counterparts Presidents Bush and Trump.
+President Obama also used all these political keywords more frequently in his speeches.
+President Bush used these keywords the least in his speeches.
 </p>

 <p align="center"><br>